Business Loans

 Content was accurate at the time of publication.

 Just as your personal financial history is tracked on an Equifax personal credit report, an Equifax small business credit report is a look at your company’s payment history and other information.
-Equifax is one of three major business credit reporting agencies including Dun & Bradstreet and Experian.
-Their reports could affect the way potential lenders or partners view your business.
+This report can affect the way potential lenders or partners view your business.

 1. Business credit risk score

-A numerical score from 101-992 that predicts the likelihood a business will become delinquent (over 90 days) in the next 24 months.
+This is a numerical score from 101-992 that predicts the likelihood a business will become delinquent (make payments over 90 days late) in the next 24 months.
 Similar to a personal credit score, a lower score represents a higher risk for lenders.

 2. Business failure score